MLGlobalHealth/dl4bi/benchmarks/vae/README.md

 - Input requirements:
     - For inference on real data: Provide a GeoPandas-readable map path with a `data` column.
-    - For data simulation: Provide a GeoPandas-readable map without a `data` column.
+    - For data simulation: Provide a GeoPandas-readable map without a `data` column, or use a 1d, 2d grid.

 ## Training DeepRV Priors
 - The user has the following choices:
     - **Spatial prior class**:  Available classes the GP kernels: `rbf`, `matern_1_2`, `matern_3_2`, `matern_5_2`, `periodic`.
 And the graph-based model `car`.
     - **Priors for hyperparameters**: Specify priors for heperparameters of the chosen kernel, which must be distributions supported by NumPyro.
 Refer to the [NumPyro documentation](https://num.pyro.ai/en/stable/distributions.html).
 For a documented example, see `configs/inference_model/poisson.yaml`.
     - **Map choice**: The user needs to provide a GeoPandas-readable map to the path `map_path`.
+    - **Grid**: In case the user doesn't provide a map, they can set `data=1d` or `data=2d` to work on a simple grid.
     - **Experiment name**: The user needs to provide a name to save the experiment under.

-- Running a training process:
+- Running a training process with map data:
     ```bash
     python vae.py exp_name=experiment_name map_path=user_path/map_path \
         [inference_model.spatial_prior.func=matern_3_2 (defaults to rbf)] \